symforge/URLcrypt/README.md

 Ever wanted to securely transmit (not too long) pieces of arbitrary binary data in a URL? **URLcrypt** makes it easy.

-To read more about how it works, check out my [blog post](http://aaronfrancis.com/blog/2013/9/9/encrypting-and-encoding-information-in-urls-with-php) on the topic.
+To read more about how it works, check out the [blog post](http://aaronfrancis.com/blog/2013/9/9/encrypting-and-encoding-information-in-urls-with-php) on the topic.

 This class is based on the [URLCrypt](https://github.com/madrobby/URLcrypt) gem from Thomas Fuchs.

 URLcrypt uses **256-bit AES symmetric encryption** to securely encrypt data, and encodes and decodes **Base 32 strings that can be used directly in URLs**.

 This can be used to securely store user ids, download expiration dates and other arbitrary data like that when you access a web application from a place that doesn't have other authentication or persistence mechanisms (like cookies):

   * Loading a generated image from your web app in an email
   * Links that come with an expiration date (à la S3)
   * Mini-apps that don't persist data on the server

-Requires the mcrypt PHP extension.

 **Important**: As a general guideline, URL lengths shouldn't exceed about 2000 characters in length, as URLs longer than that will not work in some browsers and with some (proxy) servers.
 This limits the amount of data you should store with URLcrypt.